AND MAKE NEW FRIENDSHIPS

 How you can help

-We believe everyone has something to give, and volunteering is a wonderful opportunity to work together and learn new skills.
+We believe everyone has something to give.
+Volunteering is a wonderful opportunity to work together and learn new skills, enhance your CV or just do something fun and practical.
 Giving your time can open up a whole new world to you, while benefiting someone else via the projects we support.

 A volunteer wrote: